How To Get Over 50,000 Visits to Your Blog in the First Month

 - Line height 24px to ensure enough white space.

 - I use Georgia font because its beautiful and especially designed for computer screens.
-People who say serif fonts are harder to read are just ignorant.
-All standard web fonts are pretty much equal.

 - New paragraph every 4-5 lines.
 Empty line between paragraphs.
 Lots of sub-headlines.

 Corbett says ‘write epic shit‘.
 There is no way around it.
 You won’t hit the jackpot every single time, but you should aim to.

 Look at the traction some of the posts got (with no pre-existing audience, no relationships, no name recognition):